Geometry

 So why is this important?
 As you may recall from the law of large numbers, over enough runs, outcomes average out to their true probabilities.
 If you flip a fair coin forever and count how many times you get heads or tails, the chance of getting either becomes 50% and 50%.
 The above graph doesn't really make this intuitive, though.
 After all, it seems like the most likely sequences simply collapse into blobs of increasing length.

 But something is hiding in plain sight: a normal distribution.
-If we plot the proportion of times we get heads in the sample space as shown below, there is a clear bell shape before the true 50% proportion converges.
+If we plot the proportion of heads in all possible outcomes from 1 to 100 flips as shown below, there is a clear bell shaped distribution before the distribution around the mean at 50% converges on it.1

 Proportion of Heads in the Coin Sample Space Over N=0 to N=100